-And actually, interestingly, sometimes people go, Oh, my gosh, it's all happening really quickly, because they've never actually encountered the sensation of walking within themselves, you know, and progressing across the ground, because they're always behind themselves and pulling themselves forward.
+And actually, interestingly, sometimes people go, oh, my gosh, it's all happening really quickly, because they've never actually encountered the sensation of walking within themselves, and progressing across the ground, because they're always behind themselves and pulling themselves forward.
 So I mean, the lady that I'm talking about, she's in her upper 70s.
 So you know, and she's had a hip replacement.
 And she's had ongoing problems with this.
-And she's come because of, you know, a friend had come for their hip problem.
-And we're done very similar work, I'm just restoring the normal logic of the motion.
-And very quickly, actually, that improved very nicely didn't require exercises, there is no upper limit to normally and, and all the time, we're always working within whatever somebodies possibilities and potential are.
-So you know, I've done this with the very oldest and the very youngest, you know, of patients.
+And she's come because of, a friend had come for their hip problem.
+And we've done very similar work on just restoring the normal logic of the motion.
+And very quickly, actually, that improved very nicely, didn't require exercises.
+There is no upper limit to normal movement and all the time, we're always working within whatever somebody's possibilities and potential are.
+So you know, I've done this with the very oldest and the very youngest of patients.

 Okay, I wonder if you've got some advice for Marina.
-Marina says she has an amputee, whom she's treating at the moment.
-And she said, this will be an interesting one to try to see if they can put an intention into feeling into the missing foot, and see if it can change how the muscle groups work in the pelvis and the other leg to help achieve better balance.
+Marina says, she has an amputee, whom she's treating at the moment.
+And she said, this will be an interesting one to try to see if they can put an intention into feeling into the missing foot and see if it can change how the muscle groups work in the pelvis and the other leg to help achieve better balance.
 What's your thoughts on that?